If your answer is yes, can you tell me how you do it?

 Because only you can put yourself first, and if you don’t, don’t expect others to.

-Why don’t you tell me in the comments how you take care of yourself and put yourself first?
+Why don’t you tell me in the comments about how you take care of yourself and put yourself first?